MilesOfRoses/my-jekyll/_posts/code/2017-05-24-constructors,prototypes,super-mario.md

 ---
 layout: blog-article
-title: Using Super Mario Bros to learn about JavaScript Constructor functions and Prorotypes
+title: Using Super Mario Bros to learn about JavaScript Constructor functions and Prototypes
 meta: Mario and Luigi can teach us a lot about coding!
 category: code